 Nelson Mandela is a source of inspiration for many.
 From incarceration to the presidency, Nelson Mandela spent his long life fighting apartheid and racism in South Africa.
 He is definitely worthy of a namesake.

 Winston Churchill served as United Kingdom’s Prime Minister during the Second World War.
-He inspired people and his forces to victory, making him earn a spot on one of the most inspiring leaders of all times.
+He inspired people and his forces to victory, making him earn a spot on one of the most brave and inspiring leaders of all times.
 His political triumph led to the popularity of this name.

 After escaping from the clutches of slavery, Frederick Douglass penned three books on the abolitionist movement.
 Meaning ‘peaceful ruler’ Frederick is quite a fitting name for this inspiring figure.